STChens/STM32MCU_CubeExamples/README.md

 ## OEM-iROT for Nucleo-H7S3L8 board
 OEMiROT_BOOT and OEMiROT_Appli folders includes the OEMiROT example for Nucleo-H7S3L8 board.
 The projects are modified basing on the OEMiROT example for STM32H7S8-DK board.

+# STM32H7S Examples
+This branch provides oem-irot examples for Nucleo-H7S3L8 The example is made basing on STM32H7RS CubeFW package v1.1.0